 Program URL: www.midatlanticcornea.com

 The mission of this residency program at Mid-Atlantic Cornea is to provide the entry level optometrist with specialized training and mentorship which would allow the resident to evaluate, diagnose, treat, and manage complicated anterior segment disease.
 The resident will also have exposure to extensive anterior and posterior segment disease including glaucoma, macular degeneration, and retinal tears and detachments.
 The resident will manage cases that have significant ocular manifestations of systemic diseases such as Lupus, Fabry’s disease, and Trisomy 21.
 The resident will become proficient at fitting and evaluating specialty contact lenses, as well as troubleshooting complications which arise from these lenses.
 The program will encourage the resident to become academically and clinically knowledgeable in advanced anterior segment disease and contact lens fitting, and encourage him/her to share this knowledge as an educator of his/her peers.
-This fifty-four week experience will allow the resident to gain the skills necessary to distinguish him/herself competitively for any optometry health care job in the marketplace upon graduation, especially within the niche of specialty contact lens fitting.
+This fifty-two week experience will allow the resident to gain the skills necessary to distinguish him/herself competitively for any optometry health care job in the marketplace upon graduation, especially within the niche of specialty contact lens fitting.
 The program will allow for a supportive environment with appropriate supervision, such that the resident can be comfortable and efficient in a challenging clinical setting.